Daimler asks EU antitrust regulators to probe Nokia patents

 Tech companies and mobile telecoms providers are playing an increasingly important role in the auto industry, with their technologies used in navigation systems, vehicle-to-vehicle communication and self-driving cars.

-“Daimler’s allegations in its complaint to the EU are simply the latest in a long series of actions to avoid taking a licence,” he said.
+“Daimler’s allegations in its complaint to the EU are simply the latest in a long series of actions to avoid taking a license,” he said.

 Nokia has a highly profitable patent business, a legacy of its history as the market-leading mobile phone maker.